 Keeping our community safe and well

-Oxford University and its colleges plan to open to students at all levels for the 2020/21 academic year, and we look forward to welcoming all new and continuing students from the start of the Michaelmas term.
+Oxford University and its colleges plan to open to students at all levels for the 2020/21 academic year, and we look forward to welcoming all new and continuing students for Michaelmas term.

 The University’s measures are informed by an expert advisory group made of Oxford clinical academics as well as government guidance.
 We will continually improve and update these measures as we seek to take account of the concerns of academic and non-academic staff and of students, as well as changing national guidelines.

-The principles which will guide the preparation of detailed plans are three-fold:
+The principles which guide or planning are three-fold:

-The University, in collaboration with the NHS, is implementing an in-house COVID-19 testing service to supplement NHS provision, so that all academic and non-academic staff and students of the University and the colleges can have easy access to a COVID-19 test if they think they have symptoms.
-This will provide assurance to them, and their families, that any new case of COVID-19 at the University will be identified, and action taken to prevent transmission, at the earliest possible moment.
+The University, in collaboration with the NHS, has opened an in-house COVID-19 testing service to supplement NHS provision, so that all academic and non-academic staff and students of the University and the colleges can have easy access to a COVID-19 test if they think they have symptoms.
+The Testing for COVID-19: Early Alert Service provides assurance to them, and their families, that any new case of COVID-19 at the University will be identified, and action taken to prevent transmission, at the earliest possible moment.
 This service will also help protect our local community, and ensure that the University does not put an extra burden on our local NHS facilities as we welcome students and staff back to the University from the autumn.
-It will be operational by September, when students start returning to Oxford for the new academic year.
+It is currently operational, providing free access to rapid testing for all staff and students.

 2. Protective measures

-Our testing service will form part of a comprehensive health regime that will operate across University and college buildings and facilities, in which ensuring the safety and wellbeing of all staff and students is paramount.
-Protective measures will be in place as buildings re-open, and include:
+Our testing service forms part of a comprehensive health regime that operates across University and college buildings and facilities, in which ensuring the safety and wellbeing of all staff and students is paramount.
+Protective measures are in place as buildings re-open, and include:

-- Our cleaning regimes will be significantly enhanced, with regular cleaning of contact points such as door handles, banisters and bathrooms.
+- Significantly enhanced cleaning regimes, with regular cleaning of contact points such as door handles, banisters and bathrooms

-- Additional facilities will be in place for everyone to maintain good hygiene such as through regular hand washing with soap and water or hand sanitiser.
+- Additional facilities will be in place for everyone to maintain effective hygiene measures, including regular hand washing with soap and water or hand sanitiser

-- University libraries will operate social distancing through capacity limits, with spacing of reader seats, one-way systems, and enhanced hygiene measures, as well as a ‘seat-finder’ app so that reading room spaces can be easily identified.
+- Social distancing measures in University libraries through capacity limits, spacing of reader seats, one-way systems and enhanced hygiene measures, as well as a ‘seat-finder’ app so that reading room spaces can be easily identified

-- From the start of the new academic year, face coverings will be required during face-to-face teaching and in indoor shared spaces, with exceptions for both individuals and settings where they are not appropriate (for example on grounds of disability).
-Details on how this will operate will be consulted on.
+- Face coverings will be required during face-to-face teaching and in indoor shared spaces, with exceptions for both individuals and settings where they are not appropriate (for example on grounds of disability)

 3. Support for health and wellbeing

 We are committed to setting out clear guidance for students and staff about what is expected of them to protect themselves and others, and what they can expect from the University.
-A codified set of guidelines is under development to make clear the expectations and behaviours we will ask of all our students.
+A codified set of guidelines - the Student Responsibility Agreement - makes clear the expectations and behaviours we will ask of all our students.

 The University and colleges will support all those who work and study here in adhering to government guidance, and in taking the steps necessary to maintain their health and wellbeing.
-The principles which will inform this process are:
+This includes: